jcurry/ZenPacks.community.VMwareESXiMonitorPython/README.rst

    * With Matthias improvements to datasource, /VMware Reports included in objects.xml, status renderer corrected, performanceSource and instance attributes of datasource removed, modelers moved from cmd subdirectory to python subdirectory, esxiHostName attribute removed from ESXiHost device object.
+* 3.0.2
+   * Various tidying up of datasource.
+Include pyvmomi-5.5.0-py2.7.egg in lib directory and __init__.py modified so libdir includes these pyvmomi libraries.

 Screenshots
 ===========